bonnyfone/vectalign/README.md

 --
  - When morphing complex aligned paths, for best result **avoid using the `fillColor` attribute  in your `VectorDrawable` and use the `strokeColor` only**.
 This because filled surfaces are more likely to be affected by artifacts than the stroke-only ones and usually provide less gorgeous morphing effects.
  - As general rule, *similar* images (in terms of SVG complexity) morph better than very different ones.
- - If you don't like the result of a morphing, try to alter the original images by simplifying the SVG path (e.g. using [InkScape]) and then run VectAlign again
+ - If you don't like the result of a morphing, try to alter the original images by simplifying the SVG path (e.g. using [InkScape]) and then run VectAlign again.
  - Since *AnimatedVectorDrawable* is API 21+ you can use the [vector-compat] library to extend support down to API 14+.

 References